 GO

-SELECT FROM Department D LEFT OUTER JOIN Employee E ON D.DepartmentID
+GO SELECT * FROM Department D LEFT OUTER JOIN Employee E ON D.DepartmentID = E.DepartmentID

 GO